|

 unseen was to do them openly, so he had pushed the handcart confidently,

-straight into the market place, then down Broad Street and into
+straight to the market place, then down Broad Street and into

 the alley at the back of Herzogs shop.